insyri/rstrafes-mod-doc-draft/info/how-to-handshow.md

 This is a document dedicated to the rules and clarity of recording a handshow that was requested by moderators.
 This does not apply to handshows that were not asked by mods, but is endorsed.

+This is incomplete and needs revision.

+## TLDR

+Have a monitor completely visible
+Have keyboard completely visible or at least A/D keys Have mouse visible
+Show computer restart
+Show all processes in task manager
+Show startup programs in task manager
+Show bottom right arrow (Show hidden icons) and mouse over all programs Audio should be enabled
+Close all programs on taskbar that aren't Roblox, **do not open anything not necessary for handshow** If something is not easily visible (such as task manager) then the handshow is invalid

 ## Recording

 A handshow consists of two video inputs: